 Number three item of note is that the XF-R looks, well, mainstream.
 In the past, Jaguars have often been kind of idiosyncratic, at least from a stylistic standpoint.
 But this model looks like just about every other car on the road and is much less striking than the XK series, for example.
 You could park it beside a Buick LaCrosse and most people wouldn’t know the difference.
 That’s not necessarily a bad thing, and this is not an ugly car by any stretch, but in terms of visual presence, the XF-R kind of blends into the background.

 For 2012, three versions of the Jaguar XF are available, with the base model utilizing the same V-8 but sans supercharger.
 It’s good for 385 horsepower and is a couple of seconds slower to freeway speed than the XF-R, which features the supercharger, of course, as well as some discreet body badging and different exhaust tips.
 But both models look about the same.
 There is also a premium model that is also supercharged, but with a lower output: 470 horsepower.
 And, for 2013, Jaguar has added an all-wheel-drive option to this model.
+As far as fuel economy goes, well, fuggedaboutit.
+While it isn’t voracious, the XF-R likes to quaff premium gas.
+Natural Resources Canada rates it at 14.1 litres per 100 kilometres in town and 9.3 on the highway.
+By way of comparison, a Porsche Panamera Turbo S has 14.1 and 8.6 respectively, and a BMW 550 has 13.5 and 8.3.

 Inside, you’re clearly ensconced in an upscale car, with all the modcons and extras you would expect.
 Nicely done leather upholstery, heated front seats, navi system, Bluetooth, cruise control, and so on all come standard, and the R has extras like a back-up camera and blind spot warning.
 My tester also had an Italian racing red paint job ($1,500), heated windshield ($300), and highlighted brake calipers ($500), all of which bump the price up to just over $92,000.